WHAT DAMAGES ARE AVAILABLE IF YOU WIN AN FMLA DENIAL CASE?

 - Emotional or punitive damages

 The judge may order that your employer gives you any lost back pay.
-Back pay refers to any wages, salary, and benefits that were not given as a result of the retaliation following your medical leave.
-The back pay awarded should cover the lost earnings from the date of termination, or other wrongful action by your employer, to the date of the verdict in your case.
+Back pay refers to any withheld wages, salary, and benefits because of retaliation following your medical leave.
+The back pay should cover the lost earnings from the date of termination, or other wrongful action by your employer, to the date of the verdict in your case.